Dewberry/process-api/README.md

 ### Logs
 ![](imgs/readme/logs.png)
-Logs are not included in the OGC-API Prcoesses specification, however for this implementation we have added logs to provide information on the API and Containers.
+Logs are not included in the OGC-API Processes specification, however for this implementation we have added logs to provide information on the API and Containers.

 ### Metadata
 ![](imgs/readme/metadata.png)
-Similar to logs, metadata is not included in the OGC-API Prcoesses specification.
-We have added metadata as an endpoint to provide information on the version of the pliugin, the runtime, and the input arguments passed to the container at runtime.
+Similar to logs, metadata is not included in the OGC-API Processes specification.
+We have added metadata as an endpoint to provide information on the version of the plugin, the runtime, and the input arguments passed to the container at runtime.
 Metadata is generated for only successful jobs.

 ## Example .env file